saridormi/commit_chronicle/README.md

         This class is used to extract given number of diffs from train part of dataset.
 It accepts the following arguments:
         * `chunksize`: Number of examples in single data chunk (large files are processed in chunks) (optional, default value is 1000).
         * `n_workers`: Number of workers for data processing (optional, default value is 1 => sequential).
-        * `n_train_examples`: A number of examples from train to use for tokenizer training (optional, if this key is empty or not present, all examples will be used).

       * `tokenizer`:
         * `configuration`: Tokenizer configuration to use.
 Currently, `byte_level` and `custom` are supported.